tiodan81/sea-301d1/class-05-recap-pair-project/README.md

  - Continue to use mobile-first development practices.
  - Use the same template code to preview the draft article.
  - Verify that your exported data can be copy/pasted into `blogArticles.js` to be published.
+ - Integrate libraries to help with markdown and syntax highlighting.
  - Bonus points if the new article page is responsive!